-- Ensure you are using the Premium level of service for your website, which includes Webhooks.
+- Ensure you are using the Engage level of service for your website, which includes Webhooks.

 - Know the task that you want to automate; identify your Trigger and your Action.
 Examples might be: When I get a donation through my website, create a new lead in Salesforce. --or-- When I get a new order from a catalog, create an invoice in Quickbooks. --or-- any number of other combinations.

 - Go to your website and submit the form (perform the trigger action), to have a fresh sample in your Springboard Message Center.
 If you know your trigger is when a Donation is received, then submit a sample donation.
 If you know you want something to happen when an order is placed, place a sample order.
 As you create your Zap, you'll use this sample data to choose which fields from your website forms should go into the application.

 - Make a note of your Website ID.
 Log into your Springboard and find it in the URL.
 When you first reach your dashboard, look at the URL.
 Your website ID is the 4 or 5 digit number at the very end.